 You’ll have the option to roll back your entire Gmail Contacts list to any saved state — which is to say, any time you altered the data in your Google Contacts — within the last 30 days.
 In the case of a full overwrite that deleted all your Gmail Contacts, just roll back to the save point right before you installed the destructive smartphone app.

 If, however, you didn’t notice the problem and more than 30 days have passed since your contacts (or, really, any single contact you now need) was deleted, Google can’t restore your contacts data.
-For that, you’ll need to have backed up your Gmail contacts data somewhere outside Google — somewhere like Backupify for Google Apps — so you can enjoy the convenience of one-click Contacts restore with no time limit.
+For that, you’ll need to have Gmail backup in place for your contacts data somewhere outside Google — somewhere like Backupify for Google Apps — so you can enjoy the convenience of one-click Contacts restore with no time limit.
 You can try Backupify’s Contacts backup and restore free for 15 days.

 Check out all the posts in our Google Apps Recovery series: